elixir-europe/rdmkit/pages/your_problem/data_publication.md

     * [Scientific Data's Recommended Repositories](https://www.nature.com/sdata/policies/repositories).

-* General Purpose Repositories and Institutional repositories For other cases, a repository that accepts data of different types and disciplines should be considered.
+* General Purpose and Institutional repositories
+For other cases, a repository that accepts data of different types and disciplines should be considered.
 It could be a [General Purpose Repository](https://www.nature.com/sdata/policies/repositories#general) or a centralised repository provided by your Institution or University.